-Keto crustless pumpkin pie is a healthy, delicious alternative to the classic pumpkin pie.
+This crustless keto pumpkin pie is a delicious alternative to the classic recipe.
 Only 120 calories and 5g net carbs per slice!

-I can't use sugar alcohols anymore when baking - one of us can't handle them at all (not even erythritol).
+I can't use sugar alcohols when baking - one of us can't handle them at all.
 So I tend to bake with stevia, and it's quite challenging.

 But it's not easy to bake with stevia.
 You lose volume, you lose flavor (honey and maple syrup are so very tasty), and you lose texture - granulated sweeteners give baked good wonderful texture.

-Still, I really wanted to come up with a good reliable recipe for a keto crustless pumpkin pie.
-And after several experiments in the kitchen I finally did.
+Still, I really wanted to come up with a good reliable recipe for a keto pumpkin pie made with stevia.
+And after several experiments in the kitchen, I finally did.

 Is keto pumpkin pie tasty?